 With the CBT format, you must be vigilant in your time management, because you have to decide when you take the break and you have to make sure you allow enough time to get to all 80 questions.
 Another thing to worry about during the exam.

-The only way to avoid the extra pressure of time management associated with the CBT exam format is to take and pass the exam now.
-Once the last Pencil-and-Paper exam is administered in your discipline, you’ll be stuck with CBT.
+Mechanical Engineers, the only way to avoid the extra pressure of time management associated with the CBT exam format is to take and pass the October 2019 Exam.
+Once this last Pencil-and-Paper exam is administered, you’ll be stuck with CBT.

 CBT Brings New Types of Questions

-In this installment of my posts on the scheduled transition to Computer-Based Testing (CBT) format for the Mechanical PE Exams in 2020 and the Civil PE Exams in 2023 (https://ncees.org/exams/cbt/), we look at the new question types that will be introduced with the new CBT exam format.
+The Mechanical PE Exams will convert to the year-round Computer-Based Testing (CBT) format starting in April of 2020.
+The October 2019 Exam is the last chance to take the Mechanical exams in the Pencil-and-Paper format.
+In this post, we look at the new question types that will be introduced with the new CBT exam format.

 The new CBT exams will not only have the traditional multiple-choice questions but four additional question types.
 They are referred to by the NCEES as AITs, Alternative Item Types.
 The four new question types include: